|Supplemental Airport Survey Program|

 Due to the logistical challenges in administering the survey, certain airlines and airports are not able to produce completed surveys in proportion to their traffic numbers.
 The aim of this program is to develop a public/private partnership to survey additional international flights on a monthly basis to improve airport specific and destination collections.

-Currently, OTTI is orchestrating this effort in Atlanta, Baltimore, Denver, Detroit, Dallas/Ft Worth, Honolulu, Houston, Las Vegas, Minneapolis, Orlando, Philadelphia, San Juan, and Washington Dulles.
+Currently, OTTI is orchestrating this effort in Atlanta, Baltimore, Boston, Denver, Detroit, Dallas/Ft Worth, Honolulu, Houston, Las Vegas, Minneapolis, Orlando, Philadelphia, Seattle, and Washington Dulles.
 Each program is slightly different, but the supplemental collections are being conducted to improve the quality of the data collections at each airport.
 In most cases the airport authority works in cooperation with its convention & visitors bureau or destination marketing organization.

 A testimonial from Matt Gaffney, President & CEO, Capital Region USA